AeroDBPGC/website/README.md

 npm i
 gatsby develop
 ```

+How to contribute:
+---

+We welcome everyone who want to contribute to this project, its a great time to learn and explore JAM Stack and this project uses all the fundamental technologies of it.
+If you want to contribute to our project, please read Contributing.md to get started.

 ---
 Please feel free to open an issue or contribute to the project by submitting a Pull Request. 😄